hindman/optopus/misc/plan.md

       usual way, but if --help is present it should disregard end-user mistakes and keep parsing.

     - Some end-user mistakes will cause opto-py to misinterpret the situation.
-For example, `--fubb X configure` would cause opto-py to ignore --fubb (an unknown option) and then treat X as the first positional, assigning it to task.
+      For example, `--fubb X configure` would cause opto-py to treat --fubb as an unknown option having nargs=0 and then treat X as the first positional, assigning it to task.
+(The user's code could still do the right thing by checking whether `configure` is among the positionals rather than just looking at task-positional).

     - Nonetheless, opto-py should do what it can.

-    - And will tolerant options be fairly limited (eg, `* --help`, which means "accept anything if --help is present") or will users be allow to define more complex grammars that trigger tolerant parsing (eg `* --foo X task=blort --info`, when means "accept anything if several things are present).
+    - And will tolerant options be fairly limited (eg, `* --help`, which means "accept anything if --help is present") or will users be allowed to define more complex grammars that trigger tolerant parsing: for example, `* --foo X task=blort --info`, when means "accept anything if several things are present.

     - More broadly, should tolerance be an attribute of the variant or of an opt?